legislation/data-documentation/api/publication-log.md

  * UK Impact Assessments (which are a special kind of associated document that also exists as a standalone item); and
  * changes to legislation (effects).

+The feed allows you to find out when we have:

+ * published new items of legislation;
+ * published new, updated Points in Time for an existing item of legislation;
+ * published associated documents or Impact Assessments;
+ * recorded changes to legislation (effects) from or to an item of legislation; and
+ * republished or withdrawn any content already on the website.

-The feed is available at https://www.legislation.gov.uk/update/data.feed.
+The full feed, containing all entries, is available at https://www.legislation.gov.uk/update/data.feed.
 You can also filter the feed for entries about a specific item, type or category of legislation, or use various other combinations of filters (see [Filtering](#filtering) below).

 ## Paging